KattaGowri/WiseChoice/README.md

 Download all the modules mentioned in requirements.txt file.
 Use the following command:- pip install -r requirements.txt

-Save every file including the models in the same directory
+Save every file including the models and chromedriver in the same directory.
+You also need to have google chrome installed

 After completing everything, open terminal and loacte and move into that directory and run the below command :
       streamlit run login_signup.py